fivano7/webshop_project_fullstack/README.md

 2. **Transition to TypeScript**: I want to switch from JavaScript to TypeScript because of all the benefits it brings.

-3. **Code Testing**: I want to implement unit tests for both the backend and frontend because I want to catch and address potential issues earlier.
+3. **Code Testing**: I want to implement unit tests for both the backend and frontend.